19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Register of practitioners

-27\.—(1) Upon the issue of every practising certificate, the Registrar shall cause to be entered in an annual register kept for that purpose (referred to in this Act as the register of practitioners) the particulars as contained in the declaration delivered under section 25(1)(a) and any condition imposed on the practising certificate.
+27\.—(1) Upon the issue of every practising certificate, the Registrar shall cause to be entered in an annual register kept for that purpose (referred to in this Act as the register of practitioners) the particulars referred to in section 25(1)(a)(i) to (iv) as contained in the declaration delivered under section 25(1)(a) and any condition imposed on the practising certificate.

-[8/2011 wef 03/05/2011]

 [40/96]